omar-ashinawy/strassen/README.md

 ## Installation

 Download the code to your local machine.
 Open up index.html in your favourite browser.
 Internet connection is a must to get both MathJax and Chart.js dependencies.
+Once you are connected, the dependencies is downloaded automatically.

 ## To get an SVG image of the equations